gaperik/sec_obj_cache/draft_sec_obj_cache_markdown.md

 And combinations of the above.

-To further clarify the need of application level security, consider the case where HTTPS only is used and a 3rd party cache proxy shall be used; This scenario requires the certificate of the HTTPS connection between the client and origin domain to be given to the CDN provider.
+To further clarify the need of application level security, consider the case where HTTPS only is used and a 3rd party cache proxy shall be used; This scenario requires the certificate of the HTTPS connection between the client and origin domain to be given to the cache proxy provider.
 But at the same time, the implied expectation in 'secure origin' and possibly a lock icon in the UI is that the is a secure connection between client and origin, an expectation that is not reflected in the actual situation.
 One could argue that this indirectly violates the expectations associated with 'TLS', similar to if TLS protocol would be designed to allow intermediate, transparent MITM's.

 ### Application level security per content type and different types of web app data